Welcome, Pennington Parents!

-Dress code details are in the Student/Parent Handbook, located here .
+Dress code details are in the Student/Parent Handbook, located on Veracross.

 Middle School students are required to wear a Pennington School polo shirt every day.
 Parents of Middle School students may use the following link to go to the Lands' End online shopping area, customized for school clothing suitable for Pennington.
 (Note: This link is provided for information and convenience only; you may purchase clothing that meets School dress code standards elsewhere if you prefer.)

-If you have questions or need assistance please call Deborah Mitchell in the Business Office at 609-737-6119.
+You may direct any tuition-related questions to Deborah Mitchell in the Business Office at 609–737–6119.

 The Pennington School does not offer transportation for day students.
 However, please click here for information to help you secure transportation for your child from your local school district.
 Many districts that are near The Pennington School do arrange transportation.
 Some districts do not provide transportation but may give reimbursement in lieu of transportation.